cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 2. via [TLS client certificate](#tls-certificate-authentication)

-The latter is the recommended one if you connect to a source managed by Cloud Native PostgreSQL or configured for TLS authentication.
+The latter is the recommended one if you connect to a source managed by CloudNativePG or configured for TLS authentication.
 The first option is, however, the most common form of authentication to a PostgreSQL server in general, and might be the easiest way if the source instance is on a traditional environment outside Kubernetes.